birinders/AsciiVideoCPP/README.md

 # AsciiVideoCPP
 <h4>
   This is a rough-cut version of my AsciiVideo project, ported into C++.
-  Check the more performant and capable version written in python here.
 </h3>
+Check the more capable and easier to setup version written in Python <a href="https://github.com/birinders/AsciiVideo">here</a>.

 ## See (for) yourself on the terminal!
+Setup your IDE for use with OpenCV, or follow this tutorial [here](https://www.tutorialspoint.com/how-to-install-opencv-for-cplusplus-in-windows).
-Run ```git clone https://github.com/birinders/AsciiVideoCPP.git``` to get started, or check out the Python implementation [here](https://github.com/birinders/AsciiVideo "AsciiVideo").
+<br>Run ```git clone https://github.com/birinders/AsciiVideoCPP.git``` to get started.

-### AsciiVideo--Py is a very simple project at heart-
+### AsciiVideo--CPP is a very simple project at heart-

 Take what you see, and show it on the terminal.
 The project uses OpenCV library in order to convert anything your webcam captures from a series of colourful dots to a series of black and white letters.
 The program uses the cv2 module to capture data from any camera connected to your device, and then converts it into a b&w image.
 This allows us to index every pixel in this image array, and convert it into suitable ascii characters according to their brightness.

 Eg- A pixel with high brightness value is converted to a character with a larger area, like $ or #, whereas darker characters might get converted to dots("."), commas(",") or even blank spaces (" ") if the pixel is too dim.

 - Note-
 The default behaviour is to choose the external camera before the built in camera.
-You can change this behaviour in the main.py file.
+You can change this behaviour in the [Source.cpp](birinders/AsciiVideoCPP/blob/AsciiVideoCPP/blob/master/AsciiVideoCPP/Source.cpp) file.

 Ratio correction is an extremely important step for this project to work correctly.
 Since we know that characters are not equally wide, but are taller than they are wide, like a vertical rectangle, we need to account for this differnce factor in order to produce the outputs in the correct ratio.